-- (36) Residence documents issued to citizens of the Union should include specific information to ensure that they are identified as such in all Member States.
-This should facilitate the recognition of the Union citizen's use of the right of free movement and of the rights inherent to this use, but harmonisation should not go beyond what is appropriate to address the weaknesses of current documents.
-Member States are free to select the format in which these documents are issued and could issue them in a format complying with the specifications of ICAO Document 9303. - (37) As regards residence documents issued to family members who are not nationals of a Member State, it is appropriate to make use of the same format and security features as those provided for in Regulation (EC) No 1030/2002 as amended by Regulation (EU) 2017/1954 of the European Parliament and of the Council1.
-In addition to proving the right of residence, those documents also exempt their holders who are otherwise subject to a visa obligation from the requirement to obtain a visa when accompanying or joining the Union citizen within the Union territory. - (38) Directive 2004/38/EC provides that documents issued to family members who are not nationals of a Member State are to be called 'Residence card of a family member of a Union citizen'.
+- (37) Residence documents issued to citizens of the Union should include specific information to ensure that they are identified as such in all Member States.
+This should facilitate the recognition of the Union citizen's use of the right of free movement and of the rights inherent to that use, but harmonisation should not go beyond what is appropriate to address the weaknesses of current documents.
+Member States are free to select the format in which those documents are issued and could issue them in a format complying with the specifications of ICAO Document 9303. - (38) As regards residence documents issued to family members who are not nationals of a Member State, it is appropriate to make use of the same format and security features as those provided for in Regulation (EC) No 1030/2002 as amended by Regulation (EU) 2017/1954 of the European Parliament and of the Council8.
+In addition to proving the right of residence, those documents also exempt their holders who are otherwise subject to a visa obligation from the requirement to obtain a visa when accompanying or joining the Union citizen within the Union territory. - (39) Directive 2004/38/EC provides that documents issued to family members who are not nationals of a Member State are to be called 'Residence card of a family member of a Union citizen'.
 In order to facilitate their identification, residence cards of a family member of a Union citizen should bear a standardised title and code.

 Regulation (EU) 2017/1954 of the European Parliament and of the Council of 25 October 2017 amending Council Regulation (EC) No 1030/2002 laying down a uniform format for residence permits for third-country nationals (OJ L 286, 1.11.2017, p.
-9).
+9, ELI: http://data.europa.eu/eli/reg/2017/1954/oj).

-- (39) Taking into account both the security risk and the costs incurred by Member States, identity cards as well as residence cards of a family member of a Union citizen with insufficient security standards should be phased out.
-In general, a phasing-out period of ten years for identity cards and five years for residence cards should be sufficient to strike a balance between the frequency with which documents are usually replaced and the need to fill the existing security gap within the Union.
-However, for cards which do not have important security features, or are not machine readable, a shorter phasing-out period is necessary on security grounds. - (40) Regulation (EU) 2016/679 of the European Parliament and of the Council1 applies with regard to the personal data to be processed in the context of the application of this Regulation.
-It is necessary to further specify safeguards applicable to the processed personal data and in particular to sensitive data such as biometric identifiers.
-Data subjects should be made aware of the existence in their documents of the storage medium containing their biometric data including its accessibility in contactless form as well as of all instances where the data contained in their identity cards and residence documents are used.
-In any case, data subjects should have access to personal data processed in their identity cards and residence documents and should have the right to have them rectified by way of issuance of a new document where such data is erroneous or incomplete.
+- (40) Taking into account both the security risk and the costs incurred by Member States, identity cards as well as residence cards of family members of Union citizens that do not meet the requirements of this Regulation should be phased out.
+For documents that are missing important security features, or are not machine readable, a shorter phasing-out period is necessary on security grounds. - (41) Regulation (EU) 2016/679 applies with regard to the personal data to be processed in the context of the application of this Regulation, including, for example, the obligation on controllers and processors to take appropriate technical and organisational measures to ensure a level of security appropriate to the risk of processing those personal data It is necessary to further specify safeguards applicable to the processed personal data and in particular to sensitive data such as biometric data.
+Data subjects should be made aware of the existence in their documents of the storage medium containing their biometric data including its accessibility in contactless form as well as of all instances where the data subjects should have access to personal data processed in their identity cards and residence documents are used.
+In any case, data subjects should have the right to have them rectified by way of issuance of a new document where such data are erroneous or incomplete.
 The storage medium should be highly secure and effectively protect personal data stored on it from unauthorised access.